A million bucks to build it, another million to tear it out

 https://john-s-allen.com/blog/?p=1621

-Also, the photo on this page shows a cyclist carrying a handbag on the handlebar, hazardous because it interferes with control of the bicycle and can get caught in the spokes.
+Also, the photo on this page (likely from Copenhagen, judging by the blue paint) shows a cyclist carrying a handbag on the handlebar, hazardous because it interferes with control of the bicycle and can get caught in the spokes.

 p.
-5 — the “vehicular cycling” photo shows nothing of the sort.
+5 — the “vehicular cycling” photo shows a cyclist riding in the door zone.
 Also, it is no fault of the cyclists, but the street has trolley tracks, which regularly dump cyclists.
 We had a cyclist die in Boston when his wheels got caught in trolley tracks and he fell under a bus.

 p.
-12 — Shows a photo of a cycle track where cyclists would be blinded by oncoming motor vehicle headlamps at night and, if the cyclists stray or are forced into the street, they are trapped in the face of the oncoming traffic and cannot get back up over a curb.
+12 — Shows a photo of a narrow two-way sidepath where cyclists would be blinded by oncoming motor vehicle headlamps at night and, if the cyclists stray or are forced into the street, they are trapped in the face of the oncoming traffic and cannot get back up over a curb.
 On the side away from the street, they will be toppled if they stray into the curb.
 The paved width of the path is marginal and there is no recovery if a cyclist strays off either side.
 This portrayed as an example of a safe facility.
 The authors have said that in Vancouver there were no wrong-way cycle tracks.
 Where is this?
 Update: See comments on this post.
-This cycle track is in Ottawa.
+The sidepath in the photo is in Ottawa.

 p.
 16 — repeats the same photo of the two-way cycle track.